Permanent Residency by Investment in Ireland

 The applicant is expected to:

-- Hold preferred shares of an eligible Irish Company for 3-5 years (depending on the project);
+- Hold preferred shares of an eligible Irish Company or Fund for 5 years;

-- Redeem their shares at the end of the minimum required holding period.
+- Redeem the shares (or get back the investment) at the end of the minimum required holding period.

 Processing timeline lies between 4 and 10 months.